ArifPeycal/ctf-writeups/2024/UrniaCTF2024/Reversing/Execution/README.md

   return 0;
 }

 ```
 ## Solution

+We create a Python script that attempts to reverse the operations applied to each datapointer value using brute force.
+It tries all possible byte values (0-255) and checks if, when processed with the same operations (XOR, addition, shift, multiplication), it matches the target_value.

 ```py
 def decrypt_datapointer(index, value, xor_value, add_shift, shift_right, mult_value, add_const, target_value):
     # Reverse the comparison (value ^ xor_value + add_shift >> shift_right | value ^ xor_value * mult_value + add_const)